Nvidia RTX 2080 and 2080 Ti review — Fake it until you make it

 Nvidia is launching its new line of RTX cards this month.
 The GeForce RTX 2080 is $800 and the GeForce RTX 2080 Ti is $1,200.

-The bad news for you is that it sure doesn’t seem like RTX matters yet, but you’ll still have to pay for it if you want the latest cards.
+The bad news for you is that it sure doesn’t seem like RTX matters yet, but you’ll still have to pay for it if you want the latest and greatest.

 What you’ll like